 - a hammer and a crowbar for dismantling

 - a finishing sander-(check this post for the best finishing sander recommendations) /random orbit sander and sanding paper P-60

 - two tins of high gloss white, exterior, non-drip paint for wood

 - white spirit for cleaning

-- an electric drill and drill tips for wood
+- an electric drill and drill bits for wood

 - 50mm (2in) nails and single thread yellow zinc passivated screws 5 x 40mm (1/5 x 1 1/2 in)